cosmic-frey/HackSussex-2025-Winning-Game/README-BLOG.md

 # I'm A HackSussex GameJam Winner??!!??
 Soooo we won three categories??
 Mental!
-This was my first in person hackathon, our first Hackathon as a team, and my teammates first EVER Hackathon, and really we were just aiming to win something (even if it was The Hackiest Hack).
-Over the month of November I began familiarising myself with Javascript, as I felt this familiarity could be helpful in the future.
+This was my first in person hackathon, our first Hackathon as a team, and my teammates first EVER Hackathon!
+We were really just aiming to win something (even if it was The Hackiest Hack), and if all else failed we really just wanted to create something 'playable'.
+Over the month of November I began familiarising myself with Javascript (through my previous online hackathon), as I felt this familiarity could be helpful in the future.
 I did not, however, predict that this decision would result in winning my fist Hackathon - especially as a two-person team (we'll get onto that later).

 ![image](https://github.com/cosmic-frey/HackSussex-2025-Winning-Game/blob/main/password%20quest%20stills/winning%20devpost.png)